 - 4. CONTRACTOR shall participate in various Project meetings with SCDOT as outlined below. - a) Project Management Progress Meetings - i.
-CONTRACTOR shall participate in weekly or bi-weekly meetings to review and discuss the progress of the design and construction of the Project.
+CONTRACTOR shall participate in weekly meetings to review and discuss the progress of the design and construction of the Project.
 During these meetings, the CONTRACTOR will discuss the planned design and construction work for the week, as well as the planned work for the following three weeks.
 The CONTRACTOR shall ensure that the Project Manager, Lead Design Engineer, Construction Manager, and other appropriate personnel to include active subcontractors are available to participate in the progress meetings. - b) Executive Management Meetings - i.
 CONTRACTOR shall participate in monthly executive level management meetings to review and discuss the status of the Project.
 During the meetings, the parties will address any issues identified and discuss the causes, responsible party, impacts, and potential solutions with the mutual goal of finding the most effective solutions for issue resolution.
 The CONTRACTOR shall make the Project Executive, Project Manager, and other relevant personnel, including company executives not directly associated with the project, available to participate in these meetings. - 5.
 In the event a dispute arises, the parties shall first attempt to resolve it informally and directly using the Issue Resolution Ladder, recognizing the urgency of resolving disputes promptly and that time is of the essence.
 The Issue Resolution Ladder is the process for elevating disputes from the field level to higher levels of review, including executive management if necessary, with defined durations for each level of review.
 The objective of the Issue Resolution Ladder is to resolve disputes as close to the field level as possible while acknowledging the necessity to escalate issues to a higher level before they impact the Project's cost or schedule.
 Prior to determining a delay has occurred that would involve the submission of a contractor notice of claim, this procedure shall be followed. - a) The Issue Resolution Ladder shall consist of six levels of review, each with corresponding durations, as outlined below:

-Level of Review Contractor Reviewer SCDOT Reviewer Time Limit 6 Executive Officer Construction Alternative Delivery Engineer 5 Business Days

-5 Project Manager Alternative Delivery 2 Business
+Level of Review Contractor Reviewer SCDOT Reviewer Time Limit 6 Executive Officer Construction Alternative Delivery Engineer 5 Business Days 5 Project Manager Alternative Delivery Construction Manager 2 Business Days

-5 Project Manager Construction Manager Days

-4 Project Manager District Construction 24 hours

-1 Tojeet Manager Engineer

-3 Project Manager Resident Construction 24 hours
+4 Project Manager District Construction Engineer 24 hours 3 Project Manager Resident Construction Engineer (RCE) 24 hours 2 Construction Manager Assistant RCE/Field Engineer 5 hours 1 Superintendent Inspector 1 hour

-5 Troject Manager Engineer (RCE)

-2 Construction Assistant RCE/Field 5 hours

-Manager Engineer 5 nours

-1 Superintendent Inspector 1 hour